0xpranay/solidity-notes/Security.md

 Right and left shift results are capped at the type extremes.

 Division by zero and Modulo by zero can't be suppresed with even `unchecked{}` as they are `panic` errors.

+Calling a function after using `delete` on it causes a `panic` error.